Chair: Angela F. Micklos

 Pro Tem Board Member: Earl Xaiz

-Earl was appointed as a pro tempore member of the Utah Board of Pardons and Parole in June, 2012.
+Earl was appointed as a pro tempore member of the Utah Board of Pardons and Parole, in 2012, by Governor Gary Herbert.